paulfrankallan/MyBooks/README.md

 - Images sizes are chosen based on the UI component; medium for smaller list item images and large for book details view.

 ### ViewModels
  - I considered treating the details bottom sheet as it's own screen with it's own view model.
-I decided that for a small coding challenge, over-engineering with a separate ViewModel is unnecessary.
+I decided that for a small coding challenge with one screen and a Bottom Sheet, over-engineering with a nav setup and separate ViewModel is unnecessary.

 ## Trade-offs